TRASE: Tracking-free 4D Segmentation and Editing: Conclusion

 \maketitlesupplementary

-In the supplementary, we provide further implementation details in~\cref{sec:implementations} and \cref{sec:test_implementations}.
+In the supplementary, we provide several examples from our segmentation benchmark, along with dataset details (\cref{sec:segmentation_benchmarks}).
+Further implementation details are described in~\cref{sec:implementations} and \cref{sec:test_implementations}.
 A range of ablation studies on different components of our pipeline is given in~\cref{sec:ablate}.
-We compare our SADG with the concurrent work on 4D segmentation and editing, Segment Any 4D Gaussians (SA4D), in~\cref{sec:compsa4d}.
-Several examples from our segmentation benchmark are given in~\cref{sec:segmentation_benchmarks}.
-We present detailed quantitative results on all benchmarks in~\cref{sec:quant_res}.
-We finally provide qualitative results of our method on segmentation (\cref{sec:further_qualitative}, \cref{sec:visualization_gaussian_clusters}) and editing (\cref{sec:editing}).
+In~\cref{sec:supp_limitations} we address several limitations of our method and potential directions for future work.
+We provide additional visualizations of our learned feature space in comparison to other contrastive-based segmentation methods in \cref{sec:supp_feat_space_comparison} and \cref{sec:supp_feat_space}.
+In \cref{sec:supp_outfov} we show more examples on how our soft mining successfully mitigates floaters.
+Further, we present detailed quantitative results on all benchmarks in~\cref{sec:quant_res}.
+We finally demonstrate qualitative results of our method on segmentation (\cref{sec:further_qualitative}, \cref{sec:visualization_gaussian_clusters}) and editing (\cref{sec:editing}).